 Nabeel M. Bardeesy, PhDAssociate Professor of MedicineHarvard Medical School

 Assistant GeneticistCenter for Cancer Research

 Pancreatic cancer and biliary cancer are among the most lethal types of human cancers.
 The Bardeesy laboratory has developed a series of genetically engineered mouse models to define the role of key gene mutations in driving these cancer types.
-Current projects focus on defining roles for cancer genes in controlling the way cells modulate their growth and utilize energy in response to available nutrients, and on identifying master regulators that promote cancer cells to become more primitive and to metastasize.
-These efforts point to potential new targets for anticancer drugs.
+Current projects focus on defining roles for cancer genes in controlling the way cells modulate their growth and utilize energy in response to available nutrients, and on identifying epigenetic regulators responsible for changes in cellular differentiation state that lead to cancer initiation and maintenance.

-The Bardeesy lab focuses on deﬁning the pathways driving the pathogenesis of pancreatic cancer and, in more recent efforts, of biliary cancer.
-Our lab has developed a series of genetically engineered mouse models that have elucidated the functional interactions of major gene mutations associated with these diseases in humans.
+The Bardeesy lab focuses on deﬁning the pathways driving the pathogenesis of pancreatic and biliary cancers.
+Our lab has developed a series of genetically engineered mouse models that has elucidated the functional interactions of major gene mutations associated with these diseases in humans.
 Speciﬁcally, we have characterized the roles of key cancer genes in the control of cellular differentiation states and in metabolic regulation.

 Mouse models of biliary cancer